RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 Youu can right click on an Album in the thumbnail view or in the Albums panel to access the Album context menu, which allows you to rename or remove an Album.

 If you remove an Album, only the Album will be removed.
-The images added to the album will still be available in Search.
+The images added to the album will still be available in Search, and in other albums they may have been added to.

 To add an image to an existing Album, right click an image and select **Add to Album** then select one of the Albums from a list of last 10 updated Albums.

-You can also drag and drop an image to an Album in the Album panel to add the images to the Album.
+You can also drag and drop one or more selected images to an Album in the Album panel to add images to the Album.

 To remove an image from an Album, while in the Album, right click an image and select **Remove from Album**.
 You will not be prompted for confirmation.